fengalin/raspdac-on-osmc/README.md

 the audio capabilities of Kodi were not that good, I would install mpd and find a way to switch between Kodi and mpd when necessary.

-Kodi uses LCDproc to write on a LCD.
+Kodi uses LCDproc to write on a **LCD**.
 This is a different approach from the one described in [RaspDAC-Display](https://github.com/dhrone/Raspdac-Display) and that's the reason why I decided to write my own how-to.

-The Sabre V3 versions of the RaspDAC are designed to host an IR remote control receiver.
+The Sabre V3 versions of the RaspDAC are designed to host an **IR remote control receiver**.
 See [this section](#ir_receiver) for how-to install and configure [lirc](http://www.lirc.org/) and use it to control Kodi.

 #### RaspDAC running OSMC playing music